ivaan1992/clone_new_york_times/README.md

 ## NEW YORK TIMES ARTICLE

 >This is my first web page cloned.
 I made it only with HTML & CSS.
-This project wants to focus in Positioning and Floating Elements.
+This project focus in Positioning and Floating Elements.

 ## Built With

 -HTML & CSS